Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 And then he let her go.

 Sheila dropped to the floor, on her knees, with the torn fabric of her dress scattered below her.
-The black strapless dress was a gift sent to her from her friend, Miranda.
-She wanted to wear it for the first time at her friend's party.
-Who would have imagined that the dress would be mercilessly torn apart with Mason's bare hands?
+The black strapless dress was a gift from her friend, Miranda.
+She wanted to please Miranda by wearing it at her birthday party, but alas, the dress was torn apart mercilessly with her boyfriend's bare hands.

 "You might as well go there naked!"
-He said, boiling with fury, "Might as well let the whole fucking world see you!
+Mason said, boiling with fury, "Might as well let the whole fucking world see you!
 It makes no difference."

 Tears were rolling down her cheeks with her head hung low.